flood-io/flood-chrome-docs/classes/Functions.md

 * `returns:` <[void]>

+Declares the settings for the test, overriding settings exported at the top of the test.

 _This is a secondary syntax to `export const settings = {}` which functions exactly the same way.

 **Example:**